-- gloves are single use items and should be disposed of after each task is complete in line with local waste policies - the type of glove selected must be fit for purpose and well fitting to avoid interference with dexterity, friction, excessive sweating and finger and hand muscle fatigue - double gloving is not recommended for nonsurgical procedures or practices (eg manual evacuation of faeces).
-Double gloving does not obviate the need for hand hygiene - the supply of gloves must include a choice of glove size eg small, medium or large - expiry dates/lifespan of gloves should be adhered to and according to manufacturers' instructions - follow manufacturer and local recommendations to store gloves to avoid contamination and to ensure health and safety - staff must be trained in how to put on and remove gloves.
+- gloves are single use items and should be disposed of after each task is complete in line with local waste policies - the type of glove selected must be fit for purpose and well fitting to avoid interference with dexterity, friction, excessive sweating and finger and hand muscle fatigue - double gloving is not recommended for non-surgical procedures or practices (eg manual evacuation of faeces).
+Double gloving does not obviate the need for hand hygiene. - the supply of examination gloves must include a choice of glove size eg small, medium or large - expiry dates/lifespan of gloves should be adhered to and according to manufacturers' instructions - follow manufacturer and local recommendations to store gloves to avoid contamination and to ensure health and safety - staff must be trained in how to put on and remove gloves correctly to prevent contamination.